 Violet Harper was born with a photographic memory.
 She also was far more streetwise than one would expect.
 But Halo stated that she didn’t have Harper’s memory.

-A signature 1983 song that fits Halo, mmm… Yeah, Forbidden Colours is right on target.
+A signature 1983 song that fits Halo, mmm… Yeah, Forbidden Colours is right on target, on multiple levels.

 History (part 1)